browserengineering/book/book/invalidation.md

 result given the same inputs.
 So all of our `layout` methods are now idempotent, and the browser should work correctly again.

-Idempotency means it doesn't matter _how many_ times a function is called, and that gives us the freedom to skip redundant work.
+A great thing about idempotency is it doesn't matter _how many_ times a function is called, and that gives us the freedom to skip redundant work, if we happen to know it was done in the past.
 That makes it the foundation for the rest of this chapter, which is all about knowing what work is truly redundant.

 ::: {.further}
 HTTP also features a [notion of idempotence][idempotence-mdn], but